annMusenya/ColumbiaX/README.md

 ### Week 9
 Lecture 17: We move to another unsupervised learning problem of factorizing a matrix into the product of two smaller matrices.
 This is a widely-used technique for collaborative filtering, where we wish to recommend content to users.
 We motivate the model we discuss, called probabilistic matrix factorization, in the context of movie recommendation.

-Lecture 18: We discuss non-negative matrix factorization, which differs from Lecture 17 by restricting all values in the data and model to be greater than zero.
-This allows for “parts-based learning” from data, of which topic modeling is a prime example.
-We present the two standard NMF algorithms for this problem.

-### Week 10

-### Final Project